FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 Instead of overriding the default content type, you can also define a new content type.
 It requires you to specify the `name` and `fields`.

 > **Important**: The `name` property value needs to be equal to the `type` value you set in your Markdown front matter.
 You best define it via a template so that it's always defined.
-A default template will be available when initializing Front Matter in your project in the `.templates` folder.
+A default template will be available when initializing Front Matter in your project in the `.frontmatter/templates` folder.

 Sample: